Why Canadians Delay Dental Visits

 • Intraoral cameras

-• Better materials
+• Advanced materials

 If It’s Been More Than 6 Months…

-Personalized Care for NE Calgary Families
+Serving NE Calgary Families

-Our approach is simple: Educate.
+Our approach: Educate.
 Prevent.
 Protect.
 No judgment.
-Just guidance.

 Frequently Asked Questions (FAQ)

-Why do Canadians avoid dental visits?
+Why do Canadians delay dental visits?

-Is skipping one dental cleaning a big deal?
+Is skipping one dental cleaning serious?

-Occasionally, no. Repeated delays increase risk of gum disease and cavities.
+Occasional delay is okay, but repeated delays increase risk of gum disease and cavities.

-Does dental insurance cover preventive visits?
+Does insurance cover preventive visits?

 Most plans cover exams and cleanings partially or fully.